stgm/public_html/_posts/2020-03-12-setting-up-slack-for-your-students.md

 ## One big channel per course

-To facilitate quick and low-bar discussions about our courses, we created channels for each group of students.
+To facilitate quick and low-bar discussions about our courses, we created channels for each course.

 - Web programming (multiple groups of students doing roughly the same course)
 - Parttime programming (introductory courses in parttime)